jgrebol/ESIpy/README.md

 $$\boldsymbol{S}^\text{A,Mull}=\boldsymbol{c}^{+}\boldsymbol{S}^{AO}\boldsymbol{\eta}^\text{A}\boldsymbol{c}.$$

 The resulting matrix is non-symmetric due to the underlying AO basis being non-orthogonal.
 To overcome these issues, chemists have explored alternative Hilbert-space methods that rely on orthogonalized AO bases, mainly obtained through a unitary transformation of the original AO basis used in calculations.
 Löwdin first proposed the symmetric orthogonalization procedure by using $U_{\mu\nu}=S_{\mu\nu}^{\frac{1}{2}}$.
-Following his steps, several different approaches have been reported in order to find more robust schemes of basis set orthogonalization, being the ones applied in this article the meta-Löwdin, Natural Atomic Orbitals (NAO).
+Following his steps, several different approaches have been reported to find more robust schemes of basis set orthogonalization, being the ones applied in this article the meta-Löwdin, Natural Atomic Orbitals (NAO).
 Alternatively, Knizia proposed an ingenious scheme to express in an exact number the occupied MOs of a calculation in an orthogonal basis of reduced rank, the so-called Intrinsic Atomic Orbitals (IAO) approach.
-In all cases, the mapping from real-space to Hilbert-space can be performed as following:
+In all cases, the mapping from real-space to Hilbert-space can be performed as follows:

 $$\boldsymbol{S}^\text{A,X}=\boldsymbol{c}^{+}({\boldsymbol{U}}^{-1})^{+}\boldsymbol{\eta}^\text{A}\boldsymbol{U}^{-1}\boldsymbol{c}.$$